aws/aws-sdk-php/docs/service-cloudsearchdomain.rst

     $client = CloudSearchDomainClient::factory(array(
-        'profile'  => '<profile in your aws credentials file>', 'base_url' => '<your cloudsearch domain endpoint>'
+        'profile'  => '<profile in your aws credentials file>', 'endpoint' => '<your cloudsearch domain endpoint>'
     ));

 The ``CloudSearchDomainClient`` is unlike other clients, because it does not require you to provide a region.
-Instead, you must provide the ``base_url`` option, which represents the domain's endpoint.
+Instead, you must provide the ``endpoint`` option, which represents the domain's endpoint.
 Domain endpoints are unique to each domain, and you can get it using the `DescribeDomains operation
 <http://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.CloudSearch.CloudSearchClient.html#_describeDomains>`_ of the
 :doc:`Amazon CloudSearch configuration client<service-cloudsearch>`.